 What should I be doing now?

-At some point, you are going to start moving through the wealth progression but for now you need to get your finances in order to save $5,000 a year then work to accumulate a $20,000 minimum downpayment on your first rental property and get on the escalator of true wealth.
+At some point, you are going to start moving through the wealth progression but for now, you need to get your finances in order to save $5,000 a year then work to accumulate a $20,000 minimum downpayment on your first and get on the escalator of true wealth.

-When you’re young or a drone of society conditioning, you tend to think more in the moment.
+When you’re young or a drone of society conditioning, you tend to think more at the moment.
 The long-term consequences of our actions and decisions are an after-thought to instant gratification.
 Many of you will read this page and get motivated but only a fraction to take incremental action and build the support system around you.
-All the resources are around you and most of which are free… if nothing comes of this then its an execution problem.
+All the resources are around you and most of which are free, if nothing comes of this then it’s an execution problem.

 Here are the steps:

 You hear it in personal development a lot that we often are our worst enemy.
 In our financial health, this is even more so the case whether you can’t hold a job or a doctor making $400,000 a year yet spending every single penny.
 SimplePassiveCashflow.com has never been about mindset that often employed by scammy Multi-Level Marketing ploys or get rich quick schemes.
 We are about tactics and putting your head down and driving toward a goal.
 That said there are things you need to stop.

 a) Stop listening to people who are NOT financially free.
 This includes commission based financial planners, family members, and co-workers.
 There are a lot of well written financial blogs and podcasts (PF Blog-o-sphere) following the FIRE (Financial independence retire early) philosophy (refrain from wasteful things like your $5 Coffee) but many of which are misguided and dogmatic in their approach.
 We are pretty dogmatic too but the results speak for themselves (see asset list) 😛